dnarayanan/powderday/docs/parameters_description.rst

 There are two parameters files - parameters_master and parameters_model.
 The distinction between where a parameter goes is somewhat arbitrary, but is based on the following.
-Parameters_master tends to contain parmaeters that will likely be shared amongst all snapshots in a given galaxy run, while parameters_model are parameters that might change from run to run (like the snapshot name or the galaxy center).
+Parameters_master tends to contain parameters that will likely be shared amongst all snapshots in a given galaxy run, while parameters_model are parameters that might change from run to run (like the snapshot name or the galaxy center).